artghieri/A-Introduction-to-Python-3/guide.md

 > ***Note:** Python recognizes the first delimiter and considers all characters until the matching second delimiter is encountered.*

-Attempting to use double quotes within a double-quoted string, however, results in a `SyntaxError`:
+However, if you try to use the same type of quotes within a string, it will result in a `SyntaxError`:

 ```python
 >>> text = "She said, "What time is it?""